mkatherine/VoiceHackers/README.md

 Test 7 - Part I

-with the original 11 train data and 8 test data, e = 0.01 and M = 6, we obtained a **speaker recognition rate of 75%**
+with the original 11 train data and 8 test data, e = 0.01 and M = 6, we obtained a **test data speaker recognition rate of 75%** the **train data speaker recognition rate is always 100%**

 ![Screenshot 2025-03-06 at 2 28 11 PM](https://github.com/user-attachments/assets/4820d139-7da3-4085-b49b-8d8fccc5f705)